 If you’re looking for a low-maintenance pet with a mild temperament, a Firefly Ball Python Morph is a great choice.
 They have a mild temperament that is great for novice handlers, they have comparatively easy habitat requirements, and they don’t need as much space as other similarly sized snakes.

-All this makes them an excellent choice for those looking for a snake for a pet, whether they’re an experienced snake handler or a first-time owner.
+All this makes them an excellent choice for those looking for a snake for a pet, whether they’re experienced snake handlers or a first-time owner.

 Firefly Ball Python Morphs are similar in appearance to other Ball Pythons, except that they have a lighter coloring throughout.
 They have a light brown, almost golden appearance, accented by dark brown coloring throughout.